 For information on setting up Word Stationery, refer to Creating Stationery for Word.

 Merge Fields can be incorporated within Word and Excel Templates and Word Stationery.
-Merge Fields are used to bring in content from Xero Practice Manager for the Client, such as the client's Name and Address, and for Staff such as the Author Name and Author Phone.
+Merge Fields are used to bring in content from Xero Practice Manager for the Client, such as the client's Name and Address, and for Staff such as the Owner (creator of document) Name and Phone.

-Merge Fields can also be used to bring in information from FYI such as the Author Role in the user's profile and the FYI unique Reference Number.
+Merge Fields can also be used to bring in information from FYI such as the Owner's Role in the user's profile and the FYI unique Reference Number.

 Including Salutations and Sign Offs

-When setting up Stationery and Templates, it is important to decide where to add any text and Merge Fields such as the salutation (such as "Dear" or "Hi" and a Merge Field for the client name) and the sign off (such as "Yours sincerely" or "Hi" and a Merge Field for the author).
+When setting up Stationery and Templates, it is important to decide where to add any text and Merge Fields such as the salutation, such as "Dear" or "Hi" and a Merge Field for the client name.
+This can include the sign off, such as "Yours sincerely" or "Hi" and a Merge Field for the Owner Name (the creator of the document).
 If these have also been included in both your Stationery and Templates, it will include these twice when both the Stationery and a Template are used to create a document.
 It is important that this is set up consistently for all your Stationery and Templates.

 Template, Stationery and Merge Field Examples